smaremanda/add-in-docs/reference/shared/projectdocument/getmaxresourceindexasync-method.md

 ## Example

 The following code example calls  **getResourceTaskIndexAsync** to get the maximum index of the collection of resources in the current project.
-Then it uses the returned value and the[getResourceByIndexAsync](../reference/shared/projectdocument/getresourcebyindexasync-method.md) method to get each resource GUID.
+Then it uses the returned value and the [getResourceByIndexAsync](../reference/shared/projectdocument/getresourcebyindexasync-method.md) method to get each resource GUID.

 The example assumes that your add-in has a reference to the jQuery library and that the following page controls are defined in the content div in the page body.